Bayesian model comparison for simulation-based inference

 \subsection{Neural ratio estimation (NRE)}

-Our approach to compute the evidence for NRE is shown schematically in Fig.~\ref{fig:schematic:nre}.
+Our approach to compute the evidence for NRE is shown schematically in the right hand panel of Fig.~\ref{fig:schematic}.
 We use NRE to indirectly learn an approximation $r_{\boldsymbol{\psi}}^{\text{NRE}}(\data, \boldsymbol{\theta})\prob (\boldsymbol{\theta})$ of the posterior, parameterised by network weights $\boldsymbol{\psi}$.
-As is typical for NRE, this approach does not provide the ability for direct sampling and thus requires MCMC sampling to generate samples from this surrogate normalised posterior, \textit{i.e.}\ $\boldsymbol{\theta}_i \overset{\text{MCMC}}{\sim} r_{\boldsymbol{\psi}}^{\text{NRE}}(\data, \boldsymbol{\theta})\prob (\boldsymbol{\theta})$.
-Similarly to our NPE approach, the normalisation constant of this surrogate posterior learned by NRE, \textit{i.e.}\ the model evidence, is not accessible.
-We therefore adopt the learnt harmonic mean estimator to compute the model evidence, for which it is also necessary to evaluate the likelihood at sample positions (see Eq.~\ref{eq:rho_hat}), hence we adopt NLE to provide a surrogate likelihood.
+Similarly to our NPE approach, the normalisation constant of the surrogate posterior learned by NRE, \textit{i.e.}\ the model evidence, is not accessible.
+We therefore adopt the learned harmonic mean estimator to compute the model evidence, for which it is also necessary to evaluate the likelihood at sample positions (see Eq.~\ref{eq:rho_hat}), hence we adopt NLE to provide a surrogate likelihood.
 Using NLE we learn an approximation $q_{\boldsymbol{\phi}}^{\textrm{NLE}} (\data \vert \boldsymbol{\theta})$ of the likelihood, parameterised by network weights $\boldsymbol{\phi}$.
-With a set of posterior samples and the surrogate likelihood learned by NLE to hand, we use the learnt harmonic mean estimator to obtain an estimate of the reciprocal of the model evidence by
+With a set of posterior samples and the surrogate likelihood learned by NLE to hand, we use the learned harmonic mean estimator to obtain an estimate of the reciprocal of the model evidence by

 The proposed approach to compute the model evidence in the NRE setting does involve training two neural density estimators, both NRE and NLE.
-Furthermore, external MCMC sampling is required to generate samples from the trained NRE surrogate posterior.
+Furthermore, external MCMC sampling is required above to generate samples from the trained NRE surrogate posterior.